03 April 2017

 Silverfleet appoints Karl Eidem as Co-Head of Nordic Region

 Silverfleet Capital (“Silverfleet”) is pleased to announce the appointment of Karl Eidem as Co-Head of the Nordic Region.
-Karl will work closely with Gareth Whiley, Partner who currently heads the region to further develop the firm’s capabilities and help to build on Silverfleet’s successful track record in Scandinavia, where the firm has made three investments and achieved one exit since 2013.
+Karl will work closely with Gareth Whiley, Partner who currently heads the region to further develop the firm’s capabilities and help to build on Silverfleet’s successful track record in Scandinavia, where the firm has made four investments and achieved one exit since 2013.

 Karl joins Silverfleet from Swedish national pension fund AP6, where he was an Investment Director overseeing the development of an international investment programme through mid to large cap private equity firms and co-investments.
 Prior to that, he was a Senior Principal at Doughty Hanson in Stockholm and London, responsible for origination of Nordic investments.
 Previously he was a Partner at Nordic investment bank ABG Sundal Collier and an Investment Banking Director in the Nordic and Industrial team at Lehman Brothers International.
 Karl began his career as a management consultant with Accenture in Stockholm.